fgabrieloliveira/fgabrieloliveira/README.md

 Hi!
-My name is Gabriel and I love learn new things.
+My name is Gabriel and I love to code crazy things.
-I'm currently studying django/python by myself.
+I'm currently studying django (python) by myself.

-You can contact me by my email: inexistentek@protonmail.com
+#gambiarraSolvesProblems